Ki Teitzei: Deuteronomy chapter 24

 Tractate Peah in the Mishnah, Tosefta, and Jerusalem Talmud interpreted the laws of the harvest of the corner of the field and gleanings to be given to the poor in Leviticus 19:9–10 and 23:22, and Deuteronomy 24:19–22.

 The Mishnah and the Tosefta taught that the Torah sets no upper limit for the donation of the corners of one's field to the poor.
-But the Mishnah also taught that one should not make the amount left to the poor less than one-sixtieth of the entire crop.
+But the Mishnah also taught that one should not make the amount left to people with low incomes less than one-sixtieth of the entire crop.
 And even though no definite amount is given, the amount given should accord with the size of the field, the number of poor people, and the extent of the yield.

 Rabbi Eliezer taught that one who cultivates land in which one can plant a quarter kav of seed is obligated to give a corner to the poor.
 Rabbi Joshua said land that yields two seah of grain.
 Rabbi Tarfon said land of at least six handbreadths by six handbreadths.
 Rabbi Judah ben Betera said land that requires two strokes of a sickle to harvest, and the law is as he spoke.
 Rabbi Akiva said that one who cultivates land of any size is obligated to give a corner to the poor and the firstfruits.

-The Mishnah taught that the poor could enter a field to collect three times a day—in the morning, at midday, and in the afternoon.
-Rabban Gamliel taught that they said this only so that landowners should not reduce the number of times that the poor could enter.
+The Mishnah taught that people experiencing poverty could enter a field to collect three times a day—in the morning, at midday, and in the afternoon.
+Rabban Gamliel taught that they said this only so that landowners should not reduce the number of times that people with low incomes could enter.
 Rabbi Akiva taught that they said this only so that landowners should not increase the number of times that the poor had to enter.
 The landowners of Beit Namer used to harvest along a rope and allowed the poor to collect a corner from every row.